zorua98741/PS3-Rich-Presence-for-Discord/README.md

 A compiled .exe file is provided for use on the windows platform.
 Full discretion: This file is flagged as a virus on my computer, i do not know what causes the file to be flagged.

 Alternatively the PS3RPD.py file can be put into your favourite python IDE and ran from there.
-(Note the required external dependencies listed at the bottom of this readme file)
+(Note the required external dependencies listed [here](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord#remote-python-packages-required))

 ### General instructions
 On program start, user will be prompted for how the program should get the PS3's ip address <br>